Meal kit: Business

 According to Inc Magazine, as of March 2017 there were over 150 meal kit companies in the United States.
-By 2025, the meal kit business was estimated to reach USD$6.14 billion globally.
+By 2025, the meal kit business was estimated to reach USD6.14 billion globally.
 Supermarkets have tried to combat meal kits' popularity by making their own kits sold at store's locations.
 Blue Apron was the service most used by customers surveyed by Morning Consult in 2017, followed by HelloFresh and Plated.
 Although companies and the category have had rapid growth, they face a substantial challenge in retaining subscribers: many customers only use the services once, lured by offers of free meals, and few people continue past the 5-8 week mark: just 6% of customers surveyed by Morning Consult were still subscribed to most meal kit services after 3 months (although Blue Apron did much better than average at 12% 3-month retention).

 Online meal kit delivery services (OMDS) businesses increase consumer participation to provide both products and services to consumers by delivering ingredients and preparing meals.
 Following the Covid-19 Pandemic lockdowns, the meal kit industry advanced rapidly, by 2020 HelloFresh reported a 122.6% Y-o-Y revenue growth in Q2.
 The vegetarian segment in 2021 held the largest revenue share of 63.7%, continuing to be the dominant growth for protein consumers.
 However, the compound annual growth rate for vegetarian meal kits is a projected 17.6% from 2022 to 2030, as plant-based and cruelty-free diets increase around the world.
 The meal kit industry is worth $5 billion as of 2022 and projected to increase to $11.6 billion by 2023.